Terry Babcock-Lumish: Awards

 Babcock-Lumish was named a Harry S. Truman Scholarship winner in 1996.
 She went on to earn the Harry S. Truman Scholarship Foundation's Elmer B. Staats Award, the Foundation's highest honor granted to one Truman Scholar annually.

-Babcock-Lumish served as a Clarendon Scholarship recipient from 2002-2004 while reading her DPhil at Oxford.
+Babcock-Lumish served as a Clarendon Scholarship recipient from 2002 to 2004 while reading her DPhil at Oxford.

 In 2007, Babcock-Lumish received the young alumni award from Carnegie Mellon University.

 In 2010, she won the Mexico International Film Festival Silver Palm Award as the consulting producer for the documentary Women on the Edge: The Mexican Immigrant Experience.

 The American Swiss Foundation, the National Committee on US-China Relations' Young Leaders Forum, the Council for the US and Italy, and the British-American Project have all recognized Babcock-Lumish as a young leader.